There are two types of banks that store cord blood:

 Like community or hospital blood banks, cord-blood banks are regulated by the U.S. Food and Drug Administration (FDA), which has developed standards regulating future cord-blood collection and storage.

 Up until the 1970s, the placenta and umbilical cord were discarded after birth without a second thought.
 But around this time, researchers discovered that umbilical cord blood could supply the same kinds of blood-forming (hematopoietic) stem cells as a bone marrow donor.
 They started collecting and storing umbilical cord blood.

 What are blood-forming stem cells?
-These are primitive (early) cells found primarily in the bone marrow that are capable of developing into the three types of mature blood cells present in our blood — red blood cells, white blood cells, and platelets. cord-blood stem cells may also have the potential to give rise to other cell types in the body.
+These are primitive (early) cells that are capable of developing into the three types of mature blood cells found in blood — red blood cells, white blood cells, and platelets.
+Cord-blood stem cells also may have the potential to give rise to other cell types in the body.

 Some serious illnesses (such as certain childhood cancers, blood diseases, and immune system disorders) require radiation and chemotherapy treatments to kill diseased cells in the body.
 Unfortunately, these treatments also kill many "good" cells along with the bad, including healthy stem cells that live in the bone marrow.

-When this happens, some kids can benefit from a stem cell transplant, from a donor whose cells closely match their own.
-Blood-forming stem cells from the donor are transplanted into the child who is ill, and those cells go on to manufacture new, healthy blood cells and enhance the child's blood-producing and immune system capability.
+When this happens, some kids can benefit from a stem cell transplant from a donor whose cells closely match their own.
+Blood-forming stem cells from the donor are transplanted into the child who is ill, and those cells go on to make new, healthy blood cells and boost the child's blood-producing and immune system capability.

 Cord-blood banking isn't routine in hospital or home deliveries.
 It's a procedure you have to choose and plan for beforehand.